datarefuge/datarescue-dc/index.md

 Check here for [transportation options](https://transportation.georgetown.edu/).
 Here is also some [parking information], note that the visitor lot at Georgetown is cash only.
 There may also be street parking in the neighborhood.

 ## Get Involved

-**We are at capacity for registrations to the event!** Those that didn't get a chance to sign up should watch this space for future events!

 Please look over our [field guide](https://docs.google.com/document/d/1GZCuXlx-3XGO8DCVIfNvQB3V7-WyXSPf6qG8Cse7U-E/edit?usp=sharing) which provides more information about the days' events and our code of conduct.